MikeDigitize/Getting_Started_With_TDD/README.md

 *A good user story should tell us who, what and why...*

-It turns out this ticket has come from Joe.
+Let's say this request has come from Joe.
 Joe wants a Euromillions lottery ball generator to pick his numbers for him when he plays the lottery.

 ## The Spec